 ESRS President / Road Safety ESRS Task Force

 WALTER MCNICHOLAS is Newman Clinical Research Professor at University College Dublin (UCD) and Consultant in Respiratory and Sleep Medicine at St. Vincent’s Hospital Group, Dublin.
-He is current President of the European Sleep Research Society (ESRS) and a former President of the European Respiratory Society (ERS).
 He is a medical graduate of UCD and undertook his postgraduate training in Respiratory and Sleep Medicine at the University of Toronto.
 Walter is a Research Fellow at the UCD Conway Research Institute and is part of a multidisciplinary research group based in St. Vincent’s and the Conway Institute, which collaborates with other groups within UCD and throughout Europe.
 His research interests range from human clinical to basic cell and molecular biology, and include the pathophysiology, treatment and outcomes of obstructive sleep apnoea syndrome (OSA), the cardiovascular and metabolic consequences of the disorder, basic cell and molecular mechanisms and consequences of intermittent hypoxia, in addition to sleep disturbances in COPD and other chronic respiratory disorders.
 He is also closely involved in the evaluation of novel ambulatory monitoring devices for sleep disorders and is active in public health policy around driving risk in patients with OSA and sleepiness.
 He has supervised many PhD and other Doctoral research students over the past 30 years in his research laboratory at UCD and St. Vincent’s.

-Walter is a past Associate Editor of the European Respiratory Journal and has published over 230 full papers in International Peer-reviewed Journals (h-index: 49 in Web of Science; 65 in Google Scholar).
-He serves on the Editorial Boards of several International Respiratory and Sleep Journals and is Associate or Section Editor in four journals.
+Walter is a current Associate Editor of the journals European Respiratory Review, Sleep and Breathing, and Journal of Thoracic Disease, and is past Associate Editor of the European Respiratory Journal.
+He has published over 230 full papers in International Peer-reviewed Journals (h-index: 51 in Web of Science; 68 in Google Scholar).
 Walter has held many Leadership positions in National and International organisations.
-In addition to his current role as President of the European Sleep Research Society, he was President of the European Respiratory Society in 2003-2004 and President of the European Board of Accreditation in Pneumology from 2010-2014.
-He chaired an EU-sponsored COST Action (B26) on Obstructive Sleep Apnoea (2005-2010), and recently chaired a Working Group established by the Transport and Mobility Directorate of the European Commission on Sleep Apnoea and Driving (2012-2013), which led to an official EU Directive on this topic, issued in June 2014, that is now mandatory throughout all EU member states.
+In addition to his current role as President of the ESRS, he was President of the European Respiratory Society in 2003-2004 and President of the European Board of Accreditation in Pneumology from 2010-2014.
+He chaired an EU-sponsored COST Action (B26) on Obstructive Sleep Apnoea (2005-2010) that led to the establishment of the European Sleep Apnoea Database Cohort Study (ESADA), which is now the largest cohort study of its kind in the world.
+Walter also chaired a Working Group established by the Transport and Mobility Directorate of the European Commission on Sleep Apnoea and Driving (2012-2013), which led to an official EU Directive on this topic, issued in June 2014, that is now mandatory throughout all EU member states.